gographics/imagick/README.md

 Since this is a CGO binding, and the Go GC does not manage memory allocated by the C API, it is then necessary to use the Terminate() and Destroy() methods.

-Types which are created via `New*` constructors (MagickWand, DrawingWand, PixelIterator, PixelWand,...) are managed by Go GC through the use of finalizers.
+Types which are created via `New*` constructors (MagickWand, DrawingWand, PixelIterator, PixelWand,...), or created and returned by methods like `Clone()` are managed by Go GC through the use of finalizers.
+They are not guaranteed to be cleaned up immediately after the object is not longer in use, but rather at some point later when GC actually executes its finalizers.

 If you use struct literals, you should free resources manually: